UKCA Marking for Handmade Toys: How to Self-Certify for Craft Fairs

 What if you are already selling without UKCA marking?

-If you are currently selling toys without UKCA marking, you should stop selling immediately, complete the certification process, then resume once your Technical File and Declaration of Conformity are in place.
+If you are currently selling toys without UKCA marking, whether at craft fairs or online, you should stop selling immediately, complete the certification process, then resume once your Technical File and Declaration of Conformity are in place.

 Trading Standards can and do enforce the Toys (Safety) Regulations.
 Penalties include fines of up to £5,000 per item and potential imprisonment in serious cases.